• Precautions to Keep Birds Safe

 Thieves in the Night

 Back in May we experienced an unprecedented event in my tenure here, a break-in to our flight pens.
 Something was getting into our pens and randomly killing young pheasants.
-The first two nights an average of 200 birds were killed.
-We scratched our heads trying to figure out what to [...]
+The [...]

 Read Post